mahdi9925/ytube-dl-tk/README.md

 # ytube-dl-tk
-This is a simple youtube downloader with Tkinter
+This is a simple youtube downloader with Tkinter module
+* Note you should download and install the Tkinter module with `pip install tkinter`